- Head of Department

 MA, BPhil (Oxon)

-Nicholas R. Havely has principal research interests in late medieval literature (especially Dante, Boccaccio and Chaucer) and in English-Italian literary relations.
-He has recently published two edited collections of essays on reception of Dante in the nineteenth century (2011 and 2012) and is currently completing a study of Dante's British Public, from the Fourteenth Century to the Present (forthcoming 2014).
+Nicholas R. Havely has principal research interests in English-Italian literary relations, translation and travel-writing.
+He has recently published two edited collections of essays on reception of Dante in the nineteenth century (2011 and 2012) and a study of Dante's British readers and public (2014).

 Tel: 01904 323363

 BA, MA, PhD (London)